jcorporation/mympd-scripts/ListenBrainz/README.md

   - MUSICBRAINZ_RELEASETRACKID
   - MUSICBRAINZ_TRACKID

-## Scrobbling

-You can send your listening habits to ListenBrainz.

-- Create a new script
-  - Import the `ListenBrainzScrobbler.lua` script
-- Create a new trigger
-  - Event: `mympd_scrobble`
-  - Action: above script

 ## Feedback

 You can send hate/love feedback to ListenBrainz with the thumbs up and down buttons in the playback view.